nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

    ![Package Manager demo settings](/img/docs/Package_Manager_demo_settings.png)
 1. If Package Manager `start:single-app` is running, restart it.
 If not, start it (see the above [Installation instructions](#installation-quick-start) for the relevant command line).

-### Separate http proxy server
+### Separate HTTP proxy server

-In some setups, the url of the http proxy server is different when accessing the sofie ui and package manager.
+In some setups, the URL of the HTTP proxy server is different when accessing the Sofie UI and Package Manager.
-You can use the 'Network ID' concept in package manager to provide guidance on which to use when.
+You can use the 'Network ID' concept in Package Manager to provide guidance on which to use when.

 By adding `--networkIds=pm-net` (a semi colon separated list) when launching the exes on the CasparCG machine, the application will know to prefer certain accessors with matching values.